SacramentoCAR ACCIDENT ATTORNEY

 POSSIBLE DAMAGES AND COMPENSATION IN YOUR AUTO ACCIDENT CLAIM

 Damages are a monetary award to the injured party.
 Since the court has no ability to mend broken bones or soothe emotional scars, the courts try to quantify those damages with a monetary award.
-The amount of damages awarded is specific to the injury of the victim and the conduct of the party at fault.
+The amount of damages awarded is specific to the injuries of the victim and the conduct of the party at fault.
 That means that damages always vary according to the specific details of a given case.
 Below are some damages that may be available to victims as a result of a car accident:

 Here are some of the reasons that might result in one or both sides receiving blame for an accident: